kaytee07/ConcurrentTaskDispatchSystem/README.md

 2.  **Modify `ConcurQueueLab.java`**:
     -   Comment out the `AtomicInteger` declaration.
-    -   Uncomment the `public static volatile int taskProcessedCount = 0;` declaration.
+    -   Uncommentt the `public static volatile int taskProcessedCount = 0;` declaration.
     -   Change the wait loop and final print statement to use `taskProcessedCount`.

 3.  **Re-compile and Run**: Follow the steps above.
 You will notice that the "Final Processed Count" is often less than the total expected number of tasks, demonstrating lost updates.